ufosc/club-documents/Administrative/Guides/President.md

 The club was originally founded with the intent _to Promote, Support, and Create Open Source projects_.
 This extends beyond just software, though that is the major audience we attract.
 We are different from other clubs because we let students pitch project ideas, regardless of the topic and then work on those.
 We are not limited to a specific competition or topic.

 Letting student's choose the projects can lead to some really creative and unique ideas, but it also means we end up not working on existing open source projects.
-While I am very glad students can come upo with their own ideas, we can't forget that open source is about building on existing community work.
+While I am very glad students can come up with their own ideas, we can't forget that open source is about building on existing community work.
 More of an attempt at working on existing projects would be a good goal.

 _Regardless of what you decide to do, make it something people can get excited about, and that stays true to open development and leadership._